 Why Trust GearLab

 Amber King leads the women's slipper testing team.
 She is a seasoned product review editor with over ten years of gear testing experience.
 Working from home, Amber considers herself a “slipper snob,” wearing slippers all day at home and in the co-working space she frequents.
-She has headed up reviews of several other categories of footwear, including our article on the best women's trail running shoes and our best women's winter boots review.
+She has headed up reviews of several other categories of footwear, including our review of women's trail running shoes and our women's winter boots review.
 She also worked for years as a manager at Patagonia and other outdoor retail stores selling outdoor gear and footwear.

 Analysis and Test Results